-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for white paper articles.

 For organizations looking to increase returns on the human capital of their workforce, simply rearranging employee seating may be one of the most cost-effective resources at their disposal.